RooseveltTech/delete_migration/README.md

-# `migrations_delete`
+# `delete-migrations`

-The `migrations_delete` is a commandline app that deletes a single folder migrations or all directory migrations folder.
+The `delete-migrations` is a command-line app that deletes a single folder migrations or all directory migrations folder.

 # Installation
 ## Using Pip